mocdaniel/k8s-primer/docs/network/services/loadbalancer.md

 # LoadBalancer

-In the last section, we managed to expose our `nginx` service to the outside world by using a `NodePort` service.
+In the last section, we managed to expose our `podinfo` service to the outside world by using a `NodePort` service.
 However, this approach has a few drawbacks:

 -  We need to know the IP address of one of the nodes in the cluster to access the service.
 -  We need to know the port on which the service is exposed on the node.